 Start of the Miyajima Fireworks

-And then it started, a true firework extravaganza, unlike any firework we have ever seen before in Europe.
+And then at 19:30 the spectacle started.
+A true firework extravaganza, unlike any firework we have ever seen before in Europe.
 The fireworks exploded, lit up our fascinated faces and drew incredible shapes into the night sky.
 Some looked like jellyfish, dragonflies or hearts while others were harder to decipher.
 We were totally speechless, while we could hear the Japanese around us mouthing “sugoi”.
 The organisers had let off 5000 fireworks in six intervals, with the fireworks lasting just under an hour, the normal time for fireworks in Europe is around 15 minutes.

 Rush to Leave the Island

 It was over far too fast, and as it had ended we could hear the people quickly getting up, collecting their belongings and rushing towards the ferry terminal.
 So did we… But how do you get 300.000 people off an island like Miyajima, when everyone has to get on ferries in order to get back to shore.
 The Indian expat had warned us that depending on where you are on the island to watch the fireworks it could take hours to finally get onto the boats.
 He had told us that he waited in line for 3 hours one time when they were near the Otori gate and I would advise you to keep this in mind when choosing your place to watch the fireworks.

 Expect a Long Waiting Time

 Especially with children it is a long time to wait, crowded together in a tight space, but at least everyone was very civilised and there was no pushing from behind.
 If you were thinking of watching the fireworks on Miyajima with very small children, Jerome hated fireworks when he was small, I would consider staying overnight in one of the local ryokans or hotels.
 You would need to book well in advance otherwise there is no chance of getting a room on the island.